swap357/blog/tests/README.md

 The Python checker uses only the standard library.
 It checks generated HTML identities, shared navigation, local links and fragments, canonical URLs, language and viewport metadata, stylesheet presence, RSS, and archive coverage.
-It also rejects scripts, external CSS resources, and downloaded fonts.
+It also allows only the configured Giscus and local Useful scripts on articles, checks lazy loading, stable mapping, local theme and fallback link, and rejects external CSS resources and downloaded fonts.
 Published articles must appear in both the archive and RSS.
 Sitemap URLs must match published pages, robots.txt must advertise the sitemap, and CNAME must match the configured hostname.
 Checks adapt as articles are added.